jmcmurtry/rental-property-management-system/README.md

 some sort of light database.
 Please notice your application need to access this database engine to save or retrieve properties, and registered customers, and landlord.

-• RQ7: Mangers should be able to ask for a periodical summary report that shows: <br />
+• RQ7: Mangers should be able to ask for a periodical summary report that shows:
   - Total number of houses listed in the period.
 Notice that some houses that are listed may not be active <br />
     anymore.
 It means some houses their posting period can be expired or landlords have cancelled their <br />
     posting, therefore the renters cannot view them anymore. <br />